samskivert/website/blog/_posts/2013-11-07-thinking-aloud-rsp.md

 }
 {% endhighlight %}

-If a system needs to pass data between subsystems, it must route it through state that it controls:
+If a system needs to pass data between subsystems, it must route it through state that it owns:

 {% highlight scala %}
 system Foo {